Executive Summary

 Despite the political divide in Congress, some measures related to affordability and accountability may attract bipartisan support, including an excise tax on and further scrutiny of the returns of billion-dollar endowments.
 Other areas where the government may demand greater accountability or impose new regulations are:

-• Title IX.
-These regulations remain in flux, with the Biden administration seeking regulatory changes to the 1973 law against sex discrimination in education to further protect the rights and gender identity of LGBTQ students.
-This regulation is presently being evaluated by the administration’s Office of Management and Budget and is scheduled to be released in March.
+- Title IX.
+The Biden administration issued final regulations for the 1972 law against sex discrimination in education to further protect the rights and gender identity of LGBTQI+ students and broaden the scope of sexual discrimination generally under Title IX.
+Immediately upon publication of the final rule in the Federal Register, several states and other groups filed lawsuits to block the rule’s implementation and injunctions are in place in over half the states.
 The U.S. Department of Education has also submitted a separate proposed rule on Title IX’s application to sports, including criteria for determining students’ eligibility to play on male or female teams.
+This rule is now listed in the administration’s “Long Term Actions” list, so it is not expected in the immediate future.

-• Gainful employment.
+- Gainful employment.
 The Biden administration reestablished the Obama administration’s gainful employment rule for programs at career colleges and certificate programs at all other higher education institutions.
 It is also seeking to make student aid eligibility dependent on whether those who complete such programs earn as much as high school graduates.
+The Department of Education extended the compliance deadline from July 31 to October 1 for institutions to report program-level data.

-• Accreditation.
+- Accreditation.
 The U.S. Department of Education seeks to amend its standards for accreditation agencies.
 In addition, after Florida passed a law requiring its public institutions, in most cases, to switch accreditors every accreditation cycle, the department stepped in to offer guidance, warning it would not allow switches “to lessen oversight or rigor, or evade inquiries or sanctions.”
-The department is currently using the negotiated rulemaking process to determine whether additional requirements are necessary for institutions to receive approval to change accreditors.
+The department used the negotiated rulemaking process earlier this year to determine whether additional requirements were necessary for institutions to receive approval to change accreditors and has publicly announced that a proposed rule will not be forthcoming until 2025.
 Further, some Republican lawmakers are considering changes to accreditation, including requiring accreditors to focus more on student outcomes.

-• Student outcomes.
+- Student outcomes.
 Both the federal government and state governments are requiring higher education institutions to provide more information about the tuition they charge as well as their students’ job prospects, post-college incomes, and other measures of student success.
 The U.S. Department of Education has finalized its “fair value transparency” rules that would report whether programs not covered by the gainful employment rule, including four-year degree programs, fail the gainful employment regulations metrics and require certificate and graduate program students to acknowledge this status.
+The Department of Education extended the compliance date of this rule to early October.

 Judicial Rulings